JKirchartz/jkirchartz.github.com/_drafts/words_considered_harmful.md

 layout: post
 title: Words Considered Harmful
 published: false
-tags: article, 100 days to offload
+tags: culture, article, 100 days to offload
 ---

 > Software development is a social process, not a sum of individuals process.

 Kent Beck, interview, The Agile Revolution podcast, 2/20/2020

-The story goes that the Oracle of Delphi told Socrates that he was the wisest man in Athens and, being the thinker that he was, he didn't think that was possible.
+The Oracle of Delphi told Socrates that he was the wisest man in Athens and, being the thinker that he was, he didn't think that was possible.
 So, he went around to talk to all the wisest people he could find to prove the oracle wrong.
 He found that although the smartest [Sophists][^1] thought they knew a lot, Socates thought they were as dumb as he was.
-Leading him to the Paradox: "The only true wisdom is in knowing that you know nothing."
+Leading him to the paradox: "The only true wisdom is in knowing that you know nothing."
 Shakespear eventually paraphrased this as "The fool doth think he is wise, but the wise man knows himself to be a fool," and Batty from Ferngully summarized it to "Only fools are positive."